-Figures 4 and 5 show the historical "catch rates" or "Catch Per Unit of Effort" (CPUE).
-This is measured as the average "kilograms of catch per boat day of fishing" (kg/d).
-The small percentage (3-10%) of daily vessel records that are flagged as representing a partial day of fishing (hours trawled < 9) are excluded from the estimates of CPUE.
-CPUE is an indication of the numbers of prawns on the seabed.
-High CPUE often indicates a large prawn biomass while low CPUE often indicates a small prawn biomass; however, there are other factors that can impact on the CPUE of an individual vessel in addition to prawn abundance.
+Figures 4 and 5 show the historical "catch rates" or "Catch Per Unit of Effort" (CPUE) and is an indication of the numbers of prawns on the seabed.
+CPUE is measured as the average "kilograms of catch per boat day of fishing" (kg/d).
+When calculating CPUE the small percentage (3-10%) of daily vessel records that are flagged as representing a partial day of fishing (hours trawled < 9) are excluded.
+Although generally a high CPUE indicates a large prawn biomass and conversely, low CPUE a small prawn biomass; there are other factors that can impact on the CPUE of an individual vessel in addition to prawn abundance.
 These factors are; vessel size, engine power, type of nets, time of the year, moon phase, area within the fishery, fisher experience etc. The standardised CPUE used in the stock assessment models are slightly different to those presented in this data summary because they are adjusted for the factors that can affect individual vessel catch rates.
 This ensures that the catch rates can more accurately reflect the stock size or biomass of prawns on the seabed.